Understanding the Core Challenges

 - Reflecting and Learning: After a challenging situation, reflecting on what transpired without dwelling excessively, and collaboratively exploring preventive measures, can foster a solutions-oriented mindset.

-- Emotion Regulation Support: Recognizing and regulating emotions is a significant hurdle for children with extreme demand avoidance.
+- Emotion Regulation Support: Recognizing and regulating emotions is a significant hurdle for PDAers.
 As they mature, fostering emotional intelligence and coping skills can empower them to manage their own emotions more effectively.

 - Collaborative Problem-Solving: Involving the child in proactively identifying solutions and coping strategies can promote a sense of agency and ownership, enhancing the likelihood of successful implementation.